US stocks move broadly lower as Ukraine tensions persist

 Markets have been unsettled all week by tensions in Ukraine, where Russian military forces have amassed at the border.
 U.S. President Joe Biden said there was a high risk that Russia would invade the country.

-Markets in Europe, which have been particularly sensitive to tensions in Ukraine, were mostly lower.
+Markets in Europe, which have been particularly sensitive to tensions in Ukraine, closed broadly lower.

 Geopolitical tensions in Europe have only added to worries investors face as the Federal Reserve prepares to raise interest rates to fight persistently rising inflation.